FancyMcPlugins/FancyNpcs/docs/commands.md

 # FancyNpcs Commands

-This section procides detailed information about the various commands available in FancyNpcs, allowing you to make the most out of its features.
+This section provides detailed information about the various commands available in FancyNpcs, allowing you to make the most out of its features.

 ## /FancNpcs ...